 - Submit the Ph.D.
-Defense Announcement form to the Graduate Coordinator and the Doctoral Defense Recommendation and Format Review forms to the Graduate College at least 2 weeks before your defense. - Defenses must be held during normal business hours when classes are in session (not during semester/summer breaks). - After you pass your dissertation defense, your committee signs the Announcement and Report for Doctoral Dissertation Defense form.
+Defense Announcement form to the Graduate Student Academic Support Specialist and the Doctoral Defense Recommendation and Format Review forms to the Graduate College at least 2 weeks before your defense. - Defenses must be held during normal business hours when classes are in session (not during semester/summer breaks). - After you pass your dissertation defense, your committee signs the Announcement and Report for Doctoral Dissertation Defense form.

-Congrats, you are awarded the Ph.D. in Anthropology!
+Congratulations!
+You are awarded the Ph.D. in Anthropology!